YJL1004/YJL1004.github.io/_pages/about.md

 Research Interests
 =======
-- **Clustering:** the technique used in unsupervised machine learning to divide a set of data points into distinct clusters, such that data points within a cluster are more similar to each other than to those in other clusters.
+- **Clustering**: the technique used in unsupervised machine learning to divide a set of data points into distinct clusters, such that data points within a cluster are more similar to each other than to those in other clusters.
     - **Multi-kernel Clustering**: a type of clustering method that uses multiple kernels to better capture the complex structure of the data.
     - **Multi-view Clustering**: a type of clustering algorithm that integrates information from multiple views, or perspectives, of the data to improve clustering performance.

+- **Multimodal Affective Computing**: refers to a technique that utilizes information from various sensory modalities, such as text, speech, images, etc., to infer emotional states or affective attributes.